francois-gm/go-kabk/2023-2024-go4-thesis-assignment/02a-html-boilerplate/README.md

 - The meta viewport tag ( `<meta name="viewport" content="width=device-width,initial-scale=1.0">` ), you need this for the website to work out 'responsively'.
 - Meta tags (title, keywords...)
 - Favicon links (.png works, 512x512px), before delivery your final webpage you can use https://www.favicon-generator.org to generate your favicons + code
-- Open Graph meta tags (for link sharing, maybe not very important unless you want to share your work on a fb/twitter).
 - CSS stylesheet links (no CSS in your html document please! neither within `<style>` tags nor as `inline` css properties!)
 - Javascript scripts links (no Javascript within `<script>` tags inside your html document, please!)